The Ultimate Guide to Turkey and Wine Pairings

 Here is some wine guidance based on how you’re cooking the turkey:

-• Roasted Turkey Pairings: Opt for Chardonnay or Pinot Noir, whose opulence will combat dryness while offering classic flavors to complement to a classic preparation.
+- Roasted Turkey Pairings: Opt for Chardonnay or Pinot Noir, whose opulence will combat dryness with classic flavors that complement a classic preparation.
 Or, go with Beaujolais for a fresh and festive alternative.

 Wine Pairing Tips for Thanksgiving and More Holiday Dinners